CLOSE X

 By Jim Ferri

-La Mitad del Mundo (the Middle of the World), the huge Equatorial monument north of Quito — the place the tourist office sends you to, the one all the tour companies shuttle you off to, the one that thousands of tourists are brought to every year — isn’t on the equator at all.
+La Mitad del Mundo (the Middle of the World), the huge Equatorial monument north of Quito…the place the tourist office sends you to…the one all the tour companies shuttle you off to…the one that thousands of tourists are brought to every year…isn’t on the equator at all.
 The real equator is about 250 yards away.

-It’s a sham, although it was never intended to be, since the screw-up was caused by a French expedition in 1736 that marked the wrong spot.
-And get this, the mistake wasn’t realized until just a few years ago when the Global Positioning System (GPS) was invented.
 Unfortunately, the Ecuadorian government had already built La Mitad del Mundo on the present spot to lure tourists.
-It’s a nearly 100-foot tall monument that’s mildly interesting, and which contains a small museum about the ethnic cultures of Ecuador.
+It’s a nearly 100-foot tall monument that’s mildly interesting.
+It contains a small museum about the ethnic cultures of Ecuador.

 The Inti Nan equator museum north of Quito, Ecuador